How to engage your audience when holding a presentation

-During this conference, I became a certified trainer for AIESEC and was allowed to host presentations, facilitate sessions and give workshops.
+During this conference, I became a certified trainer for AIESEC and was allowed to host sessions, facilitate a presentation and give workshops.
 Not only during my university classes, but also for student associations, companies, university events, and other conferences

 The theory of VARK – Learning Preferences

 The reality is that we all prefer to learn differently.
 Some prefer theory, others practice, others can only gather information with a video.
 However, the way to get the most complete transformation of something new is all 4 combined.
 Then everyone listening to you has their favourite way of learning incorporated at one point.
 But what does this look like?